systopia/funding/docs/administration/configuration.md

 The drupal webform that is shown when creating a new application needs to be different for every organization and every funding program.
 It highly depends on the content of the funding program.
-The webform that comes with the funding extension is in German and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding extension.
+The webform that comes with the funding framework is in German and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding framework.

 Custom forms can be developed in additional CiviCRM extensions.
 If you need support in this, you can send an email to info@systopia.de.